GitLeeRepo/HtmlCssNotes/CssNotes.md

 * Inline Styles
 * External and Internal Stylesheets defined in the **head** section of the **HTML**
+  * within the **head** section the last style defined takes precedence over the prior styles for the same style
 * Default **Browser Styles**

 # Positioning